“The German Job” Riesling 2015

 Grapes: 100% Riesling from Elgin

-Winemaking: Grapes picked on the morning of 27 February, transported to Devon Valley and the whole bunches gently pressed.
-Juice protected from oxidation as far as possible by the use of dry ice and ascorbic acid.
-Settled, then fermented cold with Heiligenstein yeast (from Austria) over about 6 weeks.
-Yeast inactivated by cooling at a residual sugar of about 5g/l.
-Wine left on yeast lees for about 5 months, bottled in July 2015.
-Only 2553 bottles made.
+Winemaking: Grapes were picked on the morning of 11 March, transported to Devon Valley in a refrigerated truck and whole bunch pressed.
+We protected the juice from oxidation as far as possible using dry ice and ascorbic acid.
+Settled, then fermented cold with Heiligenstein yeast (from Austria) over about 4 weeks.
+Yeast inactivated by cooling at a residual sugar of about 6g/l.
+Wine left on yeast lees for about 6 months.
+Only 2617 bottles made.

-Comments: A lovely fresh floral, quince, lime and spanspek nose, while the sugar and acid are well matched.
-The lees contact has fattened the mouthfeel and the wine leaves a pleasing crisp fruity aftertaste.
+Comments: A lovely fresh floral, lime, spanspek and slightly flinty nose, on palate the sugar and acid are well matched ensuring linearity and purity of fruit.
+Lees contact has enhanced the texture balancing the crisp, fruity finish.
+It’s an uncomplicated pleasure, especially in summer.
 My sense is drink young but maybe it will age far better than I expect.
 Do keep some to check!